 - Foreign key on delete cascade operations are limited to 15 levels deep, which means that recursive deletion of folders that deep cannot be done by the database alone (reference).

 - Fulltext operations have concurrent behavior problems when there are writes due to MyISAM locking issues.
 This means that concurrent updates to different documents may end up causing user-visible errors.
+At this time, the locking impact is unknown for MySQL 5.6 and InnoDB fulltext tables.

 - MySQL loses connections unexpectedly, which requires configuring